j127/omniauth-discourse/README.md

     provider :discourse,
       sso_url: "https://forum.example.com/session/sso_provider",
       sso_secret: Rails.application.secrets.sso_secret

+Or, if you are using Rails 5.2 credientials, it may be `Rails.application.credentials.discourse[:sso_secret]` or wherever you have saved your SSO secret.

 Make sure you set the URL to point to your forum, and the secret to the secret generated earlier.

 That's it!